-Section 7: ENVIRONMENTAL PROTECTION AND S AFET Y Does that m your research involve the use of elements hay cause harm to the environment, Is or plants?
+Section n 7: ENVIRONMENTAL PROTECTION AND S AFET Y Does that m your research involve the use of elements hay cause harm to the environment, ils or plants?
 YES NO Information to be provided: Details on safety measures to be implemented. your research deal with endangered fauna r flora /protected areas? : that m your research involve the use of elements hay cause harm to humans, including rch staff? : Details on health and safety procedures. that m your research involve the use of elements hay cause harm to humans, including rch staff?
 Details on health and safety procedures. lf YES Does your research involve harmful biological agents?
-5 Does your research involve harmful chemical and explosive agents?
-6 Does your research involve harmful radioactive agents?
-7 Does your research involve other harmful materials or equipment, e.g. high-powered laser systems?
-Section n 8: DUAL USE I L our research have the potential for / applications?
+Does your research involve harmful chemical and explosive agents?
+Does your research involve harmful radioactive agents?
+Does your research involve other harmful materials or equipment, e.g. high-powered laser systems?
+Section n 8: DUAL USE our research have the potential for / applications?
 YES NO Information to be provided: lf YES Does your research have an exclusive civilian application focus?
 Explanations on the exclusive civilian focus of the research.
 Will your research use or produce goods or information that will require export licenses in accordance with legislation on dual use items?
 Details on what goods and information used and produced in your research will need export licences.
 Does your research affect current standards in military ethics - e.g., global ban on Details on how the research might affect weapons of mass destruction, issues of proportionality, discrimination of combatants and accountability in drone and autonomous robotics developments, incendiary or laser weapons? current standards in military ethics.
-9: MISUSE our research have the potential for ent/criminal/terrorist abuse?
+Section 9: MISUSE our research have the potential for ent/criminal/terrorist abuse?
 YES NO Information to be provided: lf YES Does your research involve information on/or the use of biological-, chemical-, nuclear/radiological-security sensitive materials and explosives, and means of their delivery?
 Details on the legal requirements of the possession of such items and proposed risk mitigation strategies.
 Does your research involve the development of technologies or the creation of information that could have severe negative impacts on human rights standards (e.g. privacy, stigmatization, discrimination), if misapplied?
 Details on measures to prevent malevolent abuse.
 Details on risk mitigation strategies.
 Does your research have the potential for terrorist or criminal abuse, e.g. infrastructural vulnerability studies, cybersecurity related research?
 Details on measures to prevent malevolent abuse.
 Details on risk mitigation strategies.
-Section 10: OTHER ETHICS ISSUES Information to be provided:
+Section 10: OTHER ETHICS ISSUES · taken ir Section 10: OTHER ETHICS ISSUESAre there any other ethics issues that should be taken into consideration?
+Please specify: (Maximum number of characters allowed: 1000)YESNOInformation to be provided: